A computational model of infant sensorimotor exploration in the mobile paradigm: Introduction

-In our model, there were two important constraints that we wanted to adhere to.
-The first constraint was the fact that contrary to Zaadnordijk et al.~\cite{zaadnoordijk_can_2018} and to Kelso \& Fuchs~\cite{kelso_coordination_2016}, we wanted to include the idea that the infant is attempting to predict the outcome of its actions in our model.
+In our model, there were two important guiding principles that we wanted to adhere to.
+The first guiding principle was the fact that contrary to Zaadnoordijk et al.~\cite{zaadnoordijk_can_2018} and to Kelso \& Fuchs~\cite{kelso_coordination_2016}, we wanted to include the idea that the infant is attempting to predict the outcome of its actions in our model.
 Similar to Butko \& Movellan~\cite{butko_detecting_2010}, we assume this is an elementary aspect of infant interaction with the world that underlies the search for causation and agency.
 Within the context of current models of intrinsically motivated learning \cite{baldassarre2013intrinsically}, the approach we used could be said to be \textit{knowledge-based} rather than \textit{competence-based} and to involve predictive novelty motivation (cf.\cite{oudeyer2007intrinsic}).
 The central element of our model is a neural network and a table of the possible limb activities and their degree of ``\textit{interest}''.
 From that table, at each iteration of the simulation, the neural net chooses and attempts to execute the \textit{currently most interesting} limb activity and, at the same time, makes a prediction for the effect that this limb activity will produce on the mobile.
 When the prediction is wrong, this generates \textit{surprise}, and the degree of \textit{interest} of the issued command is increased in the interest table.
 If the prediction is right, the level of \textit{interest} for that command decreases in the table.
 Note that this scheme is distinct from reinforcement learning \cite{sutton2018reinforcement} where an agent seeks to maximize a sum of future and past rewards.
-In our model, there are no rewards.
+In our model, there are no external rewards.
+The importance of prediction of action outcomes in capturing the causal nature is emphasized in the recent proposal of ``empowerment'' \cite{goddu2024development} which aims to maximize the mutual information between the actions and the sensory outcomes.

-The second constraint on our model was to include a motor system that was biologically more realistic than that used by Zaadnordijk et al. \cite{zaadnoordijk_can_2018}.
+The second guiding principle in our model was to include a motor system that was biologically more realistic than that used by Zaadnoordijk et al. \cite{zaadnoordijk_can_2018}.
 We wanted to simulate that in real infants, narrowing down actions to the particular limb that is connected to the mobile presumably represents a complicated problem.
 For that reason, our model assumed a realistic motor control mechanism whose effects on sensory feedback the infant has to learn.